desireemoon/network-tracker/README.md

 ## Helper Functions
-Helper functions should be generic enought that they can be reused in other applications.
-Use this section to document all helper functions that fall into this category.

-#### SAMPLE.....
 | Function | Description |
 | --- | :---: |
 | Map | Map through lists |